pra-navi/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed task list.
 - The index **_must be a positive integer_** 1, 2, 3, …

-{% include admonition.html type="info" title="Tasks are marked as not done by default." %}
+{% include admonition.html type="note" title="Tasks are marked as not done by default." %}

 Examples: